Verify and Validate an Event Notification

 A malicious agent can compromise your notification endpoint by using a timing analysis attack to determine the key you're using to decrypt and compare webhook signatures.
 You should use a constant-time crypto library to prevent such attacks by masking the actual time taken to decrypt and compare signatures.

-The following functions generates an HMAC-SHA256 signature from your signature key, the notification URL, and the event notification body.
-You can then compare the result with the event notification's x-square-hmacsha256-signature.
+The following functions generate an HMAC-SHA256 signature from your signature key, the notification URL, and the event notification body.
+The generated signature is compared with the event notification's x-square-hmacsha256-signature.

 Important